 For SectorEquipmentFunction on Sector Equipment side, in case of NR, attribute theNRSectorCarrierList, which consists of Distinguished Name (DN) of a list of remote gNB sector carrier, is replaced by attribute theNRSectorCarrierListList, which is a list, where each list element consists of a timeWindow (start and end time when this association is valid), and a list of DN of remote gNB sector carrier.

-Editor’s Note: An alternative potential solution may also be considered, based on the approach that all different time windows for one type of association are handled by means of one instance of e.g. theNRSectorCarrierList for each time window.
-This option may avoid a potential backward compatibility issue with the above solution, but has the drawback of managing a huge number of instances for all the connections (hundreds or even thousands) with the high system load to create and update them frequently, and risk of delays in the creation/updates due to loss of feeder link between the management system and satellites.
-It also introduces a new risk of inconsistent associations in case the feeder link is lost during the ongoing execution of updates of all the associations for one or more SectorEquipmentFunction onboard satellites.

 Editor’s Note: It is not clearly stated that how SectorEquipmentFunction / NRSectorCarrier / Beam / NRCellDU are related to each other, and which of them are located on ground and/or in space.
 This needs further studies, and the suggestion mentioned in this clause can be seen as one alternative.

 The sequence diagram for setup of the batch configuration in advance, and the results of the batch configuration for NR is shown below.